|

 The appellant must file the Notice of Appeal, Docketing Statement, and Motion to Proceed in forma pauperis,

-The parties must file just about everything after that with the clerk of courts for
+The parties must file just about everything after that with the county clerk of courts for

-the county in which the appeal originated (there are several specific
+the county in which the appeal originated (there are, however, several specific

 motions that are filed with the trial court, like a motion to prepare a